Sugar tax in the UK…

-Back in April we wrote about how a sugar tax in the UK had recently been implemented for soft drinks (read here).
-Therefore we thought we’d give you a little update 6 months on to see how this has progressed…
+Back in April we discussed how a sugar tax in the UK had recently been implemented for soft drinks (read here).
+Therefore we thought we’d give you a little update 6 months on to see how this has progressed.

-And if the sugar tax on soft drinks wasn’t enough, Public Health England (PHE) have also announced today that more is needed to be done to tackle food manufactures adding high amounts of sugar in foods.
-Their concerns have been sparked due to an overwhelming response from a recent survey whereby consumers expressed that they would like the food industry to reduce sugar by 20% in everyday foods.
+If sugar tax on soft drinks wasn’t enough, Public Health England (PHE) have also announced that more is needed to be done to tackle food manufactures adding high amounts of sugar in foods.
+Concerns have been sparked due to an overwhelming response from a recent survey.
+Consumers have expressed that they would like the food industry to reduce sugar by 20% in everyday foods.

-Dr Alison Tedstone, chief nutritionist of PHE said, ‘severe obesity in 10-11 year olds is at an all time high.
-Plans to improve the nations’ diet are often described as ‘nanny state’ interference, but it’s clear people want healthier food and they expect the industry to play their part in this.’
+Dr Alison Tedstone, chief nutritionist of PHE said, ‘severe obesity in 10-11 year old’s is at an all time high.
+Plans to improve the nations’ diet are often described as ‘nanny state’ interference, but it’s clear people want healthier food.
+They expect the industry to play their part in this.’
 It’s pleasing to hear that those involved within PHE are making a stance to shake up the food industry.
-Consumers are mislead all the time on certain foods so it’s great to see the government is finally noticing that we need to start with the source of the problem.
+Consumers are mislead on certain foods so it’s great to see the government is finally noticing we need to start with the source of the problem.

-It appears as though it’s going to be another intriguing year for the Sugar industry in 2019 and hopefully an even more exciting year for the lo han guo / monk fruit market 🙂
+It appears it’s going to be another intriguing year for the Sugar industry in 2019.
+Hopefully an even more exciting year for the luo han guo / monk fruit market 🙂